Successful actuaries use mathematical skill and business acumen to solve financial problems related to risk and uncertainty.

 A year in industry gives you the opportunity to apply your academic learning to a real-life business.
 Salaries for these placements are typically £14,000 - £18,000, but have been as high as £45,000.

-We have established strong links with a number of actuarial employers, and work with the Institute and Faculty of Actuaries to help you secure placements with a specifically actuarial focus.
+We have established strong links with a number of actuarial employers, and work with the Institute and Faculty of Actuaries to help you find and apply for placements with a specifically actuarial focus.
 In recent years placements have included:

 Choose one of the following options: